Maria Josepha of Bavaria: Marriage and reign

 As time went on he did more than treat Josepha with perfect frigidity.
 Maria Josepha's sister-in-law, Archduchess Maria Christina, once wrote: "I believe if I were his [Joseph's] wife and so maltreated I would run away and hang myself on a tree in Schonbrunn."
 Despite Joseph's cold behaviour towards her, Maria Josepha had loved her husband with much ardour and was deeply affected by his unkindness towards her.
 Being of a meek and timid disposition, and conscious of her own inferiority, she trembled and turned pale whenever she came in her husband's presence.
 The only member of the imperial family who took the poor young queen under his wing was her father-in-law, Emperor Francis I; and when Francis died shortly after her marriage, she had no real support in the court.
-Upon Francis I's death on 18 August 1765, Maria Josepha became Empress of the Holy Roman Empire following her husband's accession to the throne.
-Her mother-in-law, however, remained the most powerful and important Power figure in the Empire and at court in Vienna and the Holy Roman Empire.
+Upon Francis I's death on 18 August 1765, Maria Josepha became empress of the Holy Roman Empire following her husband's accession to the throne.
+Her mother-in-law, however, remained the most powerful and important power figure in the Empire and at court in Vienna.

 Maria Josepha and Joseph's short-lived marriage did not produce any children, but for much of the two years of her marriage, Josepha's state of health led her and others to suppose that she was pregnant.
 In October 1765, in sentences delicately omitted by Arneth from a published version of a letter to his younger brother Leopold, Joseph wrote: 'As for my empress, there is no change.
 She has no illness but considerable disturbance.
 She [Josepha] maybe pregnant though without the slightest swelling.
 I just don't understand it, and I console myself with the happy life I lead as a bachelor husband.'

 Next month, he wrote: 'I live almost as a bachelor, getting up at 6 o'clock in the morning, going to bed at 11, seeing my wife only at table and touching her only in bed.'
 In the same month, Josepha's mistress of the household retired, because she could no longer bear to contemplate the tableau de ce mauvais menage.
 Apparently, the young empress had made matters worse for herself by telling her troubles to her servants.